jmalovera10/ProbetheusEmbedded/README.md

 ```bash
 pip install -r requirements.txt
 ```
 2. Configure the raspberry pi following the steps detailed in https://github.com/ole-vi/bluetooth-server, also configure the automated Bluetooth pairing optional part.
-Be sure to replace script name with **BTServer.py**.</br></br>
+Be sure to replace script route with the one that leads to **BTServer.py**.</br></br>
 **(NOTE)**: if the Raspberry Pi was configured correctly the next time you reboot, you will be able to connect to the Bluetooth server with your Probetheus mobile app.